Scholé: (n) Restful learning; leisure.

 To 'scholé’ means to discuss true, good, and beautiful ideas with fellow learners, unpacking what’s gone before us—often over food & drink.

-Inspired by the classical and Charlotte Mason traditions, we are a (new) restful but rigorous homeschool community for children and adolescents in the historic old-town region of Georgetown, Texas.
+Inspired by the classical and Charlotte Mason traditions, we are a restful but rigorous homeschool community for children and adolescents in & near Georgetown, Texas.

 Why Classical?

-The long tradition of classical education has emphasized seeking after truth, goodness, and beauty, alongside the study of the liberal arts and the great books.
-It’s a path that has been tried and proven since ancient times and we see no reason to not give credence to, as G.K.
+The long tradition of classical education has emphasized seeking truth, goodness, and beauty with the study of the liberal arts and the great books.
+It’s a tried and proven path since ancient times and we see no reason to not give credence to, as G.K.
 Chesterton put it, the “democracy of the dead.”

 Why Scholé?

 While the Greek word means “restful learning,” with connotations of contemplation, conversation, and reflection, it’s still remarkably rigorous.
-We long for deep engagement that results in enjoyable, permanent learning that’s free from anxiety — in other words, we want to put the scholé back into our (home) schools.
+We value deep engagement that results in enjoyable, permanent learning that’s free from anxiety — in other words, we want to put the scholé back into our (home) schools.

 Why Co-Op?

-As a collective of homeschooling families, we want to provide rigor, focus, and community into our students' formation without replacing the divinely-appointed mission all parents have been given to lead their children in the "paideia” of God.
-Doing this well helps us flourish and provides hope to our local community.
+As a group of homeschooling families, we want to provide rigor, focus, and community into our students' formation without replacing the divinely-appointed mission all parents have been given to lead their children in the "paideia” of God.
+Doing this well helps our families and local communities flourish.

 What do we do together?

-Our desire is that students then gather together weekly for an optional second day: for playdates, hikes, book studies, and more for the younger set; for study groups and/or additional mentoring for the adolescents.
+Our desire is that, spearheaded by parents, students then gather together throughout the week: for playdates, hikes, book studies, and more for the younger set; for study groups and/or additional mentoring for the adolescents.
 With a central location off the historic Georgetown Square, there are lots of locations for connecting!

 A Timeless Philosophy of Education